TimmieDevelops/TimmieDevelops/README.md

 # Hello, I'm TimmieDevelops 👋

 ## About Me
-I'm a passionate developer with experience in various programming languages.
+I'm a passionate developer, currently 14 years old, with experience in various programming languages.
 I enjoy working on challenging projects and continuously learning new technologies.
 Here are some of the languages I work with:

 - **Node.js**: Building scalable server-side applications.
 - **Python**: Scripting, data analysis, and web development.